Resources for Managing Mental Health and Stress Levels in Your Special Needs Family During Covid-19

 Don’t take mental health for granted

-Don’t be hesitant or scared to get help
+Don’t be hesitant or scared to get help for mental health and stress management

 Be willing to admit you need help – there’s no shame